db-keli/kelvin/README.md

 - [x] encrypt directory that saves encrypted password data with gnu gpg
 - [ ] handle multiple decks for same domain
 - [ ] daemonize

+### contributing
+Welcoming contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.